HSE Management System

 • Educating And Training

-Your employees should be aware about the workplace hazardous exposure.
+Your employees should be aware of workplace hazardous exposure.
 They must have knowledge, how to recognize the hazards, and how to control their exposure.
 They should know safety and health rules, worksite hazards, safe work procedures, and what to do in emergencies.

-The best way to provide this knowledge is through education and training and emergency drills.
-This education and training sessions make them sensible for safe practices and procedures.
-This can affect their attitudes and behaviour.
+The best way to provide this knowledge is through education training and emergency drills.
+These education and training sessions make them sensible for safe practices and procedures.
+This can affect their attitudes and behavior.

 Safety managers also need education and training to help them in their leadership roles and to enhance their skills in identifying and controlling hazards.